 Instead of making a routine, plan your single day.
 Before going to bed or right after getting up write a note about what times you’ve for studying tomorrow or today and what tasks you have to accomplish.
 And finally, stick with this note.
-This will give you a clear idea without making a plan instant.
+This will give you a clear idea without making a plan instantly.

 Sounds interesting, right?

-#2.
-Bad study habit: Studying while doing other activities
+2. Studying while doing other activities